martin-brennan/martin-brennan.com/_posts/2015-03-16-mocks-stubs-and-injections-unit-testing-in-angular-js.md

 }
 ```

 As you can see, first of all we are telling Karma that we want to use Mocha and Chai as testing frameworks, and Sinon as the stubbing and spying framework (more on that later).
-The Karma tests are run on port 9867 and we&#8217;ve set `runOnce` to false, to avoid having to restart the tests every time a change is made.
-We&#8217;ve also set up `autoWatch` to true, which will monitor test and source files for changes then re-run the tests every time.
+The Karma tests are run on port 9867 and we’ve set `runOnce` to false, to avoid having to restart the tests every time a change is made.
+We’ve also set up `autoWatch` to true, which will monitor test and source files for changes then re-run the tests every time.

 Finally, we have the files array, and the Traceur configuration (see the [ES6 Compiling With Karma section](#3-es6-compiling-with-karma) below for more details).
 The files array tells Karma which files to load as tests, which files to load in the browser window, and which files to copy to the output directory but not load in the browser.
 This section is quite tricky to get right at first, because you want some files to be loaded by the browser and some, in the case of ES6 files, to be loaded by a module loader like [SystemJS](https://github.com/systemjs/systemjs) or [RequireJS](http://requirejs.org/).